Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/New-AzureADApplicationKeyCredential.md

 Value               : {49, 50, 51}
 ```

-The first command gets the ID of an application by using the Get-AzureADApplication (./Get-AzureADApplication.md)cmdlet.
+The first command gets the ID of an application by using the [Get-AzureADApplication](./Get-AzureADApplication.md) cmdlet.
 The command stores it in the $AppId variable.

 The second command creates the application key credential for the application identified by $AppId.